Europe·Spain·Updated April 29, 2026

 What scams target tourists in Palma de Mallorca?

-The most frequently reported tourist scams in Palma de Mallorca are Three-Cup Shell Game, Fake Police Wallet Check, Bar Trap with Bodyguards, with 4 classified as high severity.
+The most frequently reported tourist scams in Palma de Mallorca are Fake Police Wallet Check, Taxi Overcharging, Three-Cup Shell Game, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Palma de Mallorca?